← Back to Website

 Zhang G et al.

 2014.
-Comparative genomics across modern bird species reveal insights into pan-avian genome evolution and trait biodiversity.
+Comparative genomics reveals insights into avian genome evolution and adaptation.

-Mondol S, Kumar NS, Gopalaswamy A, Sunagar K, Karanth KU, and Ramakrishnan U
+Mondol S, Kumar NS, Gopalaswamy A, Sunagar K, Karanth KU, Ramakrishnan U

 2014.
 Identifying species, sex and individual tigers and leopards in the Malenad-Mysore Tiger Landscape, Western Ghats, India.